freeCodeCamp/guide/README.md

 Technical writing, or the literature of science and technology, is hard.
 You'll need to take a technical (usually abstract) topic and explain it in a clear, accurate, and objective manner.
 You'll likely go through several rounds of proofreading and editing before you're happy with the result.

 Use the [Hemingway App](http://www.hemingwayapp.com/).
-There’s nothing magical about this simple tool, but it will automatically detect widely agreed-upon style issues:
+There’s nothing magical about this simple tool.
+It'll automatically detect widely agreed-upon style issues:

 - passive voice
 - unnecessary adverbs
 - words that have more common equivalents

 The Hemingway App will assign a “grade level” for your writing.
 You should aim for a grade level of 6.
-Another tool available is the [De-Jargonizer](http://scienceandpublic.com/), originally designed for scientific communication but might help avoid overspecialized wording.
+Another tool available is the [De-Jargonizer](http://scienceandpublic.com/) which was originally designed for scientific communication but might help avoid overspecialized wording.

 Also, there's a community of support from a whole team of contributors, whom you can bounce ideas off of and ask for input on your writing.
-Stay active in the [contributor's chat room](https://gitter.im/freecodecamp/contributors) and ask lots of questions.
+Stay active in the [contributor's chat room](https://gitter.im/freecodecamp/contributors) and ask lots of questions!

 With your help, we can create a comprehensive reference tool that will help millions of people who are learning to code for years to come.